jaisondsouzack/jaisondsouzack/README.md

 - 👋 Hi, I’m @jaisondsouzack
 - 👀 I’m interested in grasping knowledge on codes and technology
 - 🌱 I’m always learning something new and interesting.
-- 💞️ I’m looking to collaborate for exchange of ideas.
+- 💞️ Working as a Software engineer with asp.net, c#, sql and SSRS as base technologies
 - 📫 You can reach me at dsouzajaison370@gmail.com

 <!---